rweigel/phys513/2023/hw.md

 (If you want to work ahead, develop a numerical solution of this problem.)

-## Laplace' Equation in Two Dimensions -- Numerical
+## Laplace's Equation in Two Dimensions -- Numerical

 1. Verify the numbers in the textbook's Step 1 column of Table 1.20.
 Show your calculations on a piece of paper.
 (In class, we will start developing a program to compute the potentials in the other columns.)
 2. Find the equation for this problem's exact potential if all sides are set to have zero potential except the side at $80\text{ V}$.
 I recommend finding a solution first and using it to answer this part; if you have time, attempt to derive it.